groenewege/ggAsseticPlugin/README.md

     <?php gg_use_stylesheet('main'); ?>
     <?php gg_use_javascript('main'); ?>

-If the configuration does not use a version number (see later), this function will add a script tag or css link to the ggAssetic module using the following route:
+If the configuration does not use a version number (see later), this function will add a script tag or css link to the ggAssetic module.
+Example:

     <script type="text/javascript" src="/frontend_dev.php/js/main.js"></script>
     <link rel="stylesheet" type="text/css" media="all" href="/frontend_dev.php/css/main.css" />

 ### Configuring the asset collection ###